Positive Displacement Pumps: 10 Important Facts You Should Know Before Buying One

 Here are a few important things you should know before you purchase your next positive displacement pumps.

-1. Positive displacement pumps can be used when a constant flow rate is required.
+1. These pumps can be used when a constant flow rate is required.

 2. These pumps should never be operated with a closed valve.
 This is because unlike centrifugal pumps, they don’t have shutoff heads and continue to pump.
 This can cause a discharge line to develop leaks or even burst.